vishal-rajpoot/Age-Calculator/README.md

 # Age-Calculator
 Created with the help of HTML, CSS And JavaScript.

-It will Calculate your age and gives you dynamic presentation about it.
+It will Calculate your age and gives you dynamic presentation.